jaspector

 • the county does not publish a single public scheduling portal in the material reviewed (phone)

-Typical inspection sequence: Confirm zoning and floodplain status, submit the application, include required supporting documents, pay the fee, and await permit issuance and inspection scheduling
+Typical sequence: Confirm zoning and floodplain status, submit the application, include required supporting documents, pay the fee, and await permit issuance and inspection scheduling

 Reinspection fees are $75 per hour under the county fee schedule

-Pottawattamie County Unincorporated Area Building Permit FAQ
+Common questions about Pottawattamie County Unincorporated Area permits

-Do I need a building permit in Pottawattamie County Unincorporated Area, IA?
+01 Do I need a building permit in Pottawattamie County Unincorporated Area, IA?

 The county FAQ states permits are generally required for new construction, additions, alterations, repairs, remodeling, moving or demolishing structures, and electrical, mechanical, and plumbing work.
 Decks and reroofing also require permits.
 A grading permit is required when more than 50 cubic yards of soil are moved.

-How much does a building permit cost in Pottawattamie County Unincorporated Area, IA?
+02 How much does a building permit cost in Pottawattamie County Unincorporated Area, IA?

+Building permit fees in Pottawattamie County Unincorporated Area, IA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Building permit fee table begins at $23.50 for valuations from $1 to $500.
 Plan check fee: Additional plan review required by changes, additions, or revisions to plans is $75 per hour; outside consultants are actual cost..

-How do I apply for a building permit in Pottawattamie County Unincorporated Area, IA?
+03 How do I apply for a building permit in Pottawattamie County Unincorporated Area, IA?

-1. Confirm the property is in unincorporated Pottawattamie County and identify the zoning district.
+To apply for a building permit in Pottawattamie County Unincorporated Area, IA, follow these steps: 1.
+Confirm the property is in unincorporated Pottawattamie County and identify the zoning district.
 2. Review the county FAQ and online applications page to determine whether the work needs a building permit, grading permit, reroofing permit, zoning review, floodplain review, septic review, or well review.
 3. Submit the applicable permit application online, or use the linked permit tool/forms where directed.
 4. Attach required site information, plot plan, grading information, and any health or wastewater application if the lot is not served by public utilities.
 5. County staff reviews the submittal for zoning and code compliance.
 6. The permit is issued after review and fee payment.

-How long does it take to get a building permit in Pottawattamie County Unincorporated Area, IA?
+04 How long does it take to get a building permit in Pottawattamie County Unincorporated Area, IA?

-What work is exempt from building permits in Pottawattamie County Unincorporated Area, IA?
+05 What work is exempt from building permits in Pottawattamie County Unincorporated Area, IA?

-How do I schedule a building inspection in Pottawattamie County Unincorporated Area, IA?
+06 How do I schedule a building inspection in Pottawattamie County Unincorporated Area, IA?

-Inspections can be scheduled via: Building inspection requests use the county inspection line, the county does not publish a single public scheduling portal in the material reviewed.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Pottawattamie County Unincorporated Area, IA via: Building inspection requests use the county inspection line, the county does not publish a single public scheduling portal in the material reviewed.